c2mon/c2mon/docs/src/appendices/database_structure.md

-### The ALARM table
+## The ALARM table

-Please read also <<overview.md#_alarms, Core Concepts: Alarms>> for more information about for instance the triplet concept of Fault Family / Fault Member / Fault Code
+Please read also [Alarms Overview](/overview/alarms) for more information about for instance the triplet concept of Fault Family / Fault Member / Fault Code

 | Columns Name | Description |Type | Not NULL? |
 | ------------ | ----------- |---- | --------- |